-Although Wall, 65, is being honoured in the trainer/driver category, his contributions to the industry stretch far beyond those boundaries.
+Although Wall is recognized in the trainer/driver category, his contributions to the industry stretch far beyond those boundaries.
 He has launched the careers of countless trainers and caretakers, contributed to the well being of his fellow horsemen through the annual Wall Tyme Golf Tournament.

 Born and raised in Kincardine, ON Wall obtained his driver’s license at 25 and struggled through his first few years, until Piper Wall, Dina Wall’s first foal came along.
 Two years later the Ontario Sires Stakes was born and Wall

 became a fan favourite on the province-wide series, earning the moniker ‘Mr. OSS’.

 “The first few years we really had a lot of luck,” recalls Wall of the early days of the OSS program.

 “I certainly didn’t make (Mr. OSS) up.
 I really don’t know who did, but it stuck.”

 Wall’s willingness to travel from racetrack to racetrack for the provincial stakes events, his easy-going nature, and his ongoing success likely contributed to the ‘Mr. OSS’ title.
 Through every decade since its inception Wall has been associated with some of the program’s top horses.
 Starting with pacing filly Arrochar Wendy in 1974, Wall has campaigned such provincial stars as pacing filly Dovers Dottie in 1982 and ’83, pacing colt Snipper in 1984, trotting filly Armbro Luxury in 1992 and ’93, trotting gelding Goodtimes in 1993, pacing filly Odies Fame in 1998 and ’99, trotting colt Northern Bailey in 2001 and trotting gelding Windsun Pride in 2008.

 While his success in the OSS has been impressive, earning him Lampman Cup titles as the program’s top driver in